yeana-dev/devlog/client/README.md

 ## Project Description

 Simple way to organize user's programming skills.
 Each note can be organzied by programming language, framework, library, and more.
+User can write notes using markup language to customize notes and add images.

 ## Wireframes